Reviews and Commentaries for Rubber Soul

 After playing so many copies of this record over the last few years, all of us here at Better Records have come to appreciate just how wonderful an album Rubber Soul really is.
 It has 14 fairly compact, well-structured, well-arranged pop songs, each of which is a gem in its own right.
 It reminds me a bit of the second album (With The Beatles) in that respect — short and to the point, get in and get out.

 But the second album does not feature acoustic guitars the way Rubber Soul does.
-From an audiophile point of view, the strumming of those lovely acoustic guitars is in large part what makes Rubber Soul such a special recording.
+From an audiophile point of view, the strumming of those amazingly Tubey Magical acoustic guitars is in large part what makes Rubber Soul such a special recording.
+(For more records that are good for testing how much Tubey Magic their acoustic guitars have, click here.)

 In-Depth Track Commentary